-In November 2021, The Georgetown Law Journal will host its biennial symposium on the state of democracy in the United States.
+In November 2021, The Georgetown Law Journal hosted its biennial symposium on the state of democracy in the United States.
 This timely topic tackles the fragility and the transitional nature of U.S. democracy and brings together scholarship that present novel theses on the future of the Supreme Court and its jurisprudence, equal protection and citizenship under the U.S. Constitution, and racial justice and requirements of peace.
 President and Director-Counsel of the NAACP Legal Defense and Educational Fund Sherrilyn Ifill delivers the Keynote for this symposium in conversation with Anita Krishnakumar, Professor of Law at Georgetown Law.

 Law and the Nation's Health